also known as: Monostor (HU), Monastýr (CZ), Monastiryets (RU)

 Other spellings/names for Monastyrets' are Monastir and Monastyrez.

-Monastyrets' is located about 12 miles NNE of Khust (Huszt).
+Monastyrets' is located about twelve miles north-northeast of Khust (Huszt).

 Jews probably settled in Monastyrets' in the late 18th century.